-You will write one research communication paper, focused on the Protein Electrophoresis experiment.
-More details can be found in the Protein Electrophoresis section of the manual.
+You will write one research communication paper, focused on the "Fatty Acid Composition of Plant Extracts" experiment.
+More details will be available in the official prompt on D2L and printed.

-Technique Inforgraphic
+Technique Infographic

 Throughout the semester we will use different analytical techniques to answer biochemical questions.
 However, there are many more techniques commonly used in biochemical research that are interesting and important to learn about!
-Each student will prepare an infographic related to a unique analytical biochemistry technique not already used in CHEM 328.
+Each student will prepare an infographic related to a unique analytical biochemistry technique not already used in

+CHEM 328.
 Your goal is to provide your peers with an overview of how the technique works, its advantages and limitations, and an example of how it is used in research.
 You will identify at least two principal research articles to use for your presentation (although you are welcome to use more).